ABOUT THE AUTHOR

 - Do you accept submissions?
 Heck yes!
 Don’t be scared.
 Send ’em my way.
 E-mail me here.

 - I’m having a Mod Podge craft issue.
 Can you help me?
 Yes.
 Click here.
+Another place that might help is the Mod Podge Facebook group, where there are a ton of members who love to answer questions.

 There are a few contributors here at Mod Podge Rocks that help me “make the magic happen.”
 Here they are!